liang-ma/BlackScholes_MonteCarlo/README.md

 ## Performance Metrics

 As introduced before, computational cost $C=MN$ is an important factor that affects the both performance of the simulation and quality of the result.
-The time complexity of the algorithm is $O(MN)$.
-The time taken by the algorithm is
+The time complexity of the algorithm is $O(MN)$ so that the performance for an algorithm is estimated by the simulation time per step, which is defined as:

-$$T=\alpha MN+\beta N+\gamma M+\theta$$

-so for each step,

-$$t=T/C\approx\alpha$$

-Simulations
-Path
-Generate normal distributed numbers
-Estimate stock price at each time point
-Calculate the payoff
-Average all results
+$$t=T_s/C$$

+For the algorithms in this repository, $t\approx1.25ns$ for 8 RNGs implementation.

 [Black-Scholes Model]: https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model